This guide provides an overview of the factors impacting your storage usage and provides some suggestions regarding

 As explained above, WPMU DEV hosted sites have little need for backups beyond the hosted backups we provide.
 Our daily, incremental backups and regular full backups are more than adequate for most sites.
 That said, if you’re going to create additional backups, we recommend you do so using Snapshot, our premium backup plugin.

 With Snapshot, you can create custom backups that will not impact your hosting storage and, if configured properly (meaning you only backup your content and not your themes, plugins, etc.) you can squeeze a lot of backups into the 10GB of free storage we offer.
 In addition to that, more backup storage is available for about 10 cents a gig.
 See the Snapshot plugin page for a detailed explanation of its features.

 Smush Pro is our highly-rated premium image compression and image-serving plugin.
 With it, not only will you save space by compressing your site’s images, but you can also offload up to 10 GB of images to our CDN, which will serve your images from a 65 Tbps server network from 45 locations around the globe.
 See the Smush plugin page for a detailed explanation of its features.

 Cloud storage has come a long way in the past decade, and today there are many cloud storage providers.
 We encourage users to consider their options before choosing, but for our money, Amazon’s Simple Storage Services, or S3, sets the standard for cost, scalability and reliability.
 This is why we’re integrating it with as many of our plugins as possible, including Smush and Snapshot.

-S3 is billed as a developer’s tool, but in reality, it now serves millions of non-development customers looking for simple, inexpensive cloud storage.
+S3 is built as a developer’s tool, but in reality, it now serves millions of non-development customers looking for simple, inexpensive cloud storage.
 Aside from its affordability—less than a penny per gigabyte—S3 is built on the same network that serves Amazon’s own sites.
 According to Amazon, the company loses $20,000 for every second one of its sites is down, so users can be sure that doesn’t happen very often.